Generative Patch Priors for Practical Compressive Image Recovery: Introduction

 In this paper, we address these issues for the problem of compressive image recovery \cite{candes2008introduction,wakin2006architecture} using a deep generative \emph{patch} model that relaxes the prior from the image level to the patch level.
 We call this the Generative Patch Prior (GPP), and it exploits the relatively simpler parameterization of the patch manifold, instead of the image manifold, using a generative adversarial network.
 Since \name is defined at the patch level, it generalizes better than existing generative image priors, to a variety of natural images as well as images of arbitrary size and aspect ratio.
 In terms of the generalizability vs efficiency trade-off, GPP is significantly more generalizable (but less efficient) than a generative \emph{image} prior, while also being more efficient (but less generalizable) than existing unsupervised priors, making it much more practically applicable compared to both.
 Figure \ref{fig:color_example} demonstrates the recovery process using GPP on a previously unseen, high resolution image.

 Within compressive imaging, the idea of using patch-manifolds can be further motivated by practical hardware acquisition conditions since measurement matrices for very high-resolution images can become impractically large.
 As a result, many practical compressive imagers are actually implemented as patch-level or block-compressive imagers (c.f. \cite{kerviche2014information}).
 This means compressive measurements are indeed taken at the patch level, thus recovering the patches and then composing them into a picture requires a proper patch-manifold prior with a compositional prior.
 Further, practical CS imagers need an additional layer of calibration due to slight misalignments between the photosensor and the compressive optical elements.
 Usually, this calibration is done as a pre-processing step and fixed, but is prone to error and drift over time.
 To overcome this drawback, we additionally propose a self-calibrating (SC) mechanism using generative priors, i.e., a recovery process that is able to adjust automatically to the required calibration setting.
 We assume a scale and shift calibration model, which accounts for common calibration issues like sensor gain or other physical changes in the measurement process.
 We demonstrate empirically that GPP outperforms several unsupervised priors, including recent untrained network-based priors \cite{ulyanov2018deep,jagatap2019algorithmic}.
-We summarize the contributions of this paper next: \begin{enumerate}[leftmargin=*] \itemsep{-.1em} \item We propose the generative patch prior \name-- which enhances the applicability of generative priors to the entire set of natural images that maybe out of the training distribution, otherwise not possible with GANs today. \item We show that the patch manifold can be approximated well by standard datasets (like CIFAR), for high quality CS image recovery, compared to existing unsupervised priors. \item We propose the idea of self-calibration for generative priors, which minimizes the need to intervene for manual sensor-level calibration in compressive imaging systems. \item Finally, we demonstrate that the proposed calibration model achieves significantly better reconstruction quality on \emph{un-calibrated} measurements obtained from a real block compressive imager validating our approach under real unknown sensor noise and calibration. \end{enumerate}